aryeelab/bisulfite-seq-tools/README.md

 ## Alignment and methylation calling
-In order to perform alignment and methylation calling choose *bismark_pool_rrbs*, *bismark_pool_wgbs* or *bismark_pool_hsbs* method configuration with appropriate reference genome suffix.
+In order to perform alignment and methylation calling choose *bismark_rrbs*, *bismark_wgbs* or *bismark_hsbs* method configuration with appropriate reference genome suffix.
 As the name indicates
-*bismark_pool_rrbs* is for samples that are generated from Reduced Representation Bisulfite Sequencing (RRBS) with Mspl digestion and *bismark_pool_wgbs* is for data generated from Whole Genome Bisulfite Sequencing (WGBS). *bismark_pool_hsbs* is for data generated from Hybrid Selection Bisulfite Sequencing (HSBS).
+*bismark_rrbs* is for samples that are generated from Reduced Representation Bisulfite Sequencing (RRBS) with Mspl digestion and *bismark_wgbs* is for data generated from Whole Genome Bisulfite Sequencing (WGBS). *bismark_hsbs* is for data generated from Hybrid Selection Bisulfite Sequencing (HSBS).
 These worflows can also combine fastq files from multiple lanes if the samples are sequenced in such a way.

 1) Upload the fastq files to the Google cloud bucket
 2) Upload additional files such as target coverage bed file for HSBS sequencing
-3) In the FireCloud workspace choose *bismark_pool_rrbs*, *bismark_pool_wgbs* or *bismark_pool_hsbs* method configuration with appropriate reference genome suffix
+3) In the FireCloud workspace choose *bismark_rrbs*, *bismark_wgbs* or *bismark_hsbs* method configuration with appropriate reference genome suffix
 4) Change other parameters according to preference
 5) Press *Launch Analysis* in upper right hand corner
 6) Choose the participants from the list of files